 You can easily restring it yourself — it's done much like on the usual guitar, so you can also adjust the strings tension on the left part.
 The right part is designed so it's hard to break the strings on it — unless, of course, someone will deliberately cut them with the wire cutters.
 To restring both parts, you are going to need strings of a certain length and with the special ball-ends which you can purchase from us.
 The two sets of strings (both for the left and the right parts) will cost you about $20 altogether.

 As long as you've placed your order before our announcement about the price change, you will get your Jammy complete with all the accessories in the box at the initial price.
 That means no additional payments for the detachable neck.
 (For backers who have placed their orders before the update).

-Our current estimation is that we’ll kick off the mass production by the end of October and start shipping right after that.
-We’ve notified our backers about it in our this update.
+Our current estimation is that we’ll kick off mass production after the design verification test we’re conducting in November, and start shipping right after that.
+We’ve notified our backers of this update on our Indiegogo page.